zeroc-ice/ice-builder-gradle/README.md

 }
 ```

-Otherwise the source sets must have unique names.
+Otherwise, the source sets must have unique names, for example:

 ```gradle
 slice {